krzko/run-o11y-run/README.md

 For more details on using the `--external-network` flag, refer to the [External Network](docs/external-network.md) guide.

+### patch-customer-compose

+if flag `--external-network` has been passed to [start](#start-command), it it possible to patch customer owned docker-file.yaml to enable network bridge between `o11y` and customer stack.

 ### Stop Command

 The `stop` command is used to gracefully stop the run-o11y-run containers.
 It ensures a clean shutdown of your observability stack.
 Here's an example of using the `stop` command: